zifuyang/NTU-Research/README.md

-# Fast Resume Bias Detector
+# Comparison Resume Bias Detector

-A simple, optimized Python script for detecting hiring bias between UK and US universities using ChatGPT.
+A Python script that compares US vs UK resumes side by side and asks ChatGPT to choose which applicant to hire, detecting potential hiring bias.

 ## 🚀 Quick Start